kingfadzi/lct_data/hypotheses.md

 ---

-## H3: Every Jira Project should track exactly one Lean Control Product
+## H3: Every Jira Project tracks exactly one Lean Control Product.
 * A strict one-to-one mapping between Jira backlogs and Lean Control Products ensures consistent governance.
 * Of all projects, 1,221 correctly track one Lean Control Product; 122 have no Lean Control Product link; 3 track multiple Lean Control Products.
 * The 125 anomalous projects break the governance model and risk untracked work or duplicated scopes.